-This medication is a synthetic version of the hormone anti-diuretic hormone, and helps retain the body retain water which can increase blood pressure.
+This medication is a synthetic version of antidiuretic hormone, and helps the body retain water which can increase blood pressure.
 At night when you lay flat, the kidneys eliminate excess fluid.
 This is why many people with POTS often feel worse in the morning.
-By retaining some of the fluid at night, the blood pressure is higher in the morning which translates to feeling a bit better in the morning.
+By retaining some of the fluid at night, the blood pressure is higher in the morning which translates to feeling a bit better.
 This medication should be taken at bedtime.

 Beta Blockers: Propranolol (Inderal)

 Beta blockers decrease heart rate, force of contraction, and conduction velocity through the heart.
 Beta blockers are most useful in people with elevated norepinephrine levels, beta receptor supersensitivity, hyperadrenergic state and those suffering from angina, hypertension, or cardiac arrhythmias.
 A low dose of propranolol blunts the pounding fast heart rate feeling without lowering the blood pressure.
-Beta blockers can reduce plasma renin activity and be counterproductive in those with low blood volume, however.
+However, beta blockers can reduce plasma renin activity and be counterproductive in those with low blood volume.

 Centrally acting sympatholytic drugs: Clonidine (Catepres)